Cimbali/pympress/README.md

 ### From source

 If you also want the source code, you can clone this repo or grab [the latest releases' source](https://github.com/Cimbali/pympress/releases/latest), open a console where you put the code, and type `python3 -m pip install .` (or, if you plan on modifying that code, `python3 -m pip install -e .`).

-## Binary install (currently only for windows)

-Grab [the latest installer for your platform](https://github.com/Cimbali/pympress/releases/latest) and execute it.
-If you don't want to know about source code or dependencies, this is for you.

-Packages with 'x86_64' in the name are for 64 bit machines, 'i686' for 32 bit machines.
-To support playing embedded videos in the PDFs, your system must have VLC installed, with the same bitness than pympress.

-If you get an error message along the lines of "MSVCP100.dll is missing", get the Visual C++ 2010 redistributables from Microsoft ([x86 (32 bit)](https://www.microsoft.com/en-in/download/details.aspx?id=5555) or [x64 (64 bits)](https://www.microsoft.com/en-us/download/details.aspx?id=14632)).
-Those libraries really should already be installed on your system.

 # Usage